utpal-singh/SAnTex/paper.md

 # Package Summary
 SAnTex allows for (Fig. 2):

 1. Processing of EBSD data: Facilitates the processing and cleaning of EBSD data, calculating orientation distribution functions, pole density functions, and inverse pole figures.
 2. Tensor operations: Tensor conversions between Voigt matrix and full stiffness tensors, as well as rotations based on euler angles.
 3. Material analysis: SAnTex provides a catalogue of minerals to calculate seismic properties of a given composition.
 Users can load the catalogue and either utilise the phases of interest for EBSD-determined phase abundances or they can assume a modal mineral composition.
 4. Calculation of Seismic Anisotropy: Performs calculations of seismic anisotropy at a range of pressure and temperature conditions (Pressure: 0 GPa to 13 GPa, Temperature: 300 K to 2000 K), with visualisation capabilities in interactive 2D and 3D plots.
-5. Calculation of Isotropic velocities: Calculates isotropic seismic wave velocities (Vp, Vs and Vbulk), isothermal bulk modulus, and density at elevated temperatures and pressures (e.g., Hacker & Abers, 2004).
+5. Calculation of Isotropic velocities: Calculates isotropic seismic wave velocities (Vp, Vs and Vbulk), isothermal bulk modulus, and density at elevated temperatures and pressures (e.g., `@Hacker:2004`).

 # Acknowledgements